sandialabs/slycat-data/README.md

 # slycat-data
-A directory of sample data that can be used by slycat
+A directory of sample data that can be used by [slycat web-based ensemble analysis](https://github.com/sandialabs/slycat)